 Craftsman Bungalow and Craftsman style homes were born out of the Arts and Crafts Movement.
 The emphasis is on natural materials — wood, stone and brick.
 Wide front porches and low-pitched roofs are typical.
 The interior’s open floor plan features built-in furniture, big fireplaces and exposed beams.
 This is extremely easy to find in the Parkside neighborhood.

-Dutch Colonial Originating in the early 1600s, this Dutch Colonial style of house began as one room for early American settlers.
+Originating in the early 1600s, this Dutch Colonial style of house began as one room for early American settlers.
 Easily recognized by the broad gambrel roof, the style typically features dormers, flared eaves extending over the porch and a decorative hood over the front entryway.
 It may also have a centered Dutch double doorway, which was originally used to keep animals from entering the home, while still allowing fresh air to flow through the home.
 In fact, this house style is also known as a “barn house,” because of its striking resemblance to a typical barn.

 The most common type of Colonial style is Georgian Colonial.
 Preceding the Federal Colonial style, Georgian Colonial is much simpler in architecture.
 Like all Colonial styles, Georgian focuses on strict symmetry.
 It is typically a box shape and is adorned with windows, which are typically five across and shutters.
 The style also features a paneled front door below a decorative crown, which is usually framed by simple, sometimes flattened, columns.